ay0408/EnhancedDOSS/README.md

-# Enhanced DOSS based on Improved DOLS
+# Enhanced Direction-Oriented Smooth Sensitivity (DOSS) based on Improved Direction-Oriented Local Sensitivity (DOLS)

 This page contains the Python codes for our experiments (regarding TDT statistics and $\chi^2$-statistics based on a $3 \times 2$ contingency table) and the omitted proofs in the main paper.